ankit19apr/BookingAPIDemo/README.md

 Open IntelliJ IDEA (or your preferred IDE).
 Import the project as a Maven project.
 3. Install Dependencies
-Ensure that Maven is properly configured.
+Ensure that Maven is properly configured, then run the following command to install the required dependencies:

-Run the following command to install the required dependencies: bash
+bash
 Copy
 Edit
 mvn clean install
 4. Run the Tests
 Using the Test Runner:

-Navigate to the src/test/java/runners/ directory.
+Navigate to src/test/java/runners/.
-Run the TestRunner.java class.
+Run TestRunner.java.
 Using Maven Command:

 bash
 Copy
 Edit